 You’re on the NYC apartment hunt, and you’ve found a place you really like.
 You’re ready to make it your new home.
 Great!
 But learning how to rent an apartment in NYC can be overwhelming for newcomers.
-How do you know what you need for your application?
+You may be asking yourself, “What do I need to rent an apartment in NYC?”
 If you’re prepared ahead of time, you can apply for the apartment of your dreams at a moment’s notice.
-From paperwork to photo ID, read on to find out how to prepare for apartment hunting in NYC.
+From paperwork to fees, read on to find out how to prepare for apartment hunting in NYC.

 1 |